EffectsMachine/ddsm_example/README.md

 - Use `CMD_DDSM_INFO` to get additional feedback information.

 # Wired Control Using JSON Commands
 The methods described above use the web application.
 This section explains how to control the driver board and hub motor via a wired connection.
 Use a Raspberry Pi, Jetson, PC, or any device with a USB interface for serial communication.
-Connect the device to the driver board with a USB cable and ensure the "Serial Control Switch" is set to the ESP32 position.
+Connect the device to the driver board with a USB cable(using the port labeled `ESP32-USB` on the driver board) and ensure the "Serial Control Switch" is set to the ESP32 position

 Here’s how to use a simple serial terminal to control the motor (Python script control is covered later):
 - Download a serial terminal tool.